telerik/blazor-docs/components/maskedtextbox/overview.md

 * `Class` - the CSS class that will be rendered on the wrapping element of the component.

+* `DebounceDelay` - `int` - Specifies the time in milliseconds between the last typed symbol and the updating of the value.
+The default value is 150ms.

 * `Enabled` - whether the `input` is enabled.

 * `Id` - renders as the `id` attribute on the `<input />` element, so you can attach a `<label for="">` to the input.